 - Cost-sharing may be provided from a variety of sources, including campus funds, unrecoverable Facilities & Administrative Costs, volunteer contributions, third-party contributions (such as a for-profit entity), or other non-federal sponsored programs.

 Cost overruns may occur during award administration.
 Although post-award administration is shared between the PI, dean, department chair, and OSP, it is ultimately the Division/School/College’s responsibility to oversee all sponsored program financial activity.
 To properly close accounts at the end of a project period (typically within 90 days of the project end date), the following procedure has been established to improve the fiscal management of sponsored programs at UWM and to reduce the risk of financial liability, fines, and/or disbarment:

-- For any account that is overspent for six months following the end of project activities, funds will be transferred to a non-sponsored Division/School/College account to close the project account.
+- For any account that is overspent for three months following the project end date, funds will be transferred to a non-sponsored Division/School/College account to close the project account.

-- OSP will work with the PI and his/her Division/School/College to develop a plan to cover the overages.
+- Your Post-Award Specialist will work with the PI and his/her Division/School/College to develop a plan to cover the overages.